Governments, retailers, and brands are taking action to phase out PFAS in products to prevent contamination in favor of safer alternatives.

 - 10 parts per trillion for HFPO-DA*

-As of April 2024, 30 US State Attorneys General (AGs) have initiated litigation against the manufacturers of PFAS chemicals for contaminating water supplies and other natural resources.
+State leaders are holding polluters accountable.
+As of December 2025, 31 US State Attorneys General (AGs) have initiated litigation against the manufacturers of PFAS chemicals for contaminating water supplies and other natural resources as well as false advertising.
 Resources secured from manufacturers will go toward the billions needed for clean up.
 Recent settlements by cities and water districts with 3M, Chemours and Dow are vastly insufficient to address the problem.
 Learn more here.

-Retailer and Brand Action: At least 37 brands and retail chains have committed to eliminating or reducing PFAS in food packaging, textiles and/or other products.
+Retailers and brands are moving away from PFAS.
+At least 37 brands and retail chains have committed to eliminating or reducing PFAS in food packaging, textiles and/or other products.